GENESIS

 The son's of Noah - Shem, Ham, and Japheth

 Shem (Asia) Shem (Heb.
-"Name") was Noah's oldest son and part of Noah's family of eight who survived the great flood.
+"Name") was Noah's second oldest son from one wife and part of Noah's family of eight who survived the great flood.
+"Genesis - Moses 8:12 And Noah was four hundred and fifty years old and begat Japheth; and forty-two years afterwards, he begat Shem of her who was the mother of Japheth; and when he was five hundred years old, he begat Ham."
+So Shem and Japheth are from the same mother and Ham is from a different wife of Noah.
+So it would appear that Ham is a stepbrother to Shem and Japheth.
 Shem and his wife were childless before the flood, but after the flood Shem bore a son at 110 years of age.
 He was father to five sons who became the fathers of the five Semitic nations as shown below.
 Shem was actually the father of the nations of the ancient Near East including the Israelites and the Jewish religion, and therefore Judaism, Islam, and Christianity sprang from the line of Shem.
 The Semites were particularly known for their religious zeal.

 The Five Semitic Nations: